Poziom trudności: B2

 B1

 Instead, over the past 15 years, a far more nuancedsubtelny, pełen odcieni picture has emerged.
-Even traits thought to be highly heritabledziedziczny, like height, have proven far more complicated to isolatewyodrębnić, wyizolować on the genomegenom than once assumedprzyjęty, uznany za prawdziwy.
+Even traits thought to be highly heritabledziedziczny, like height, have proven far more complicated to isolatewyodrębnić, wyizolować on the genomena poziomie genomu than once assumedprzyjęty, uznany za prawdziwy.

 B2